The Voice UK 2018 results: who made it through the Battle Rounds?

 Which coaches have used their steal?

-Both Olly Murs and Jennifer Hudson have used their steals, meaning that only Tom Jones and will.i.am are now able to poach singers from their fellow coaches’ teams.
+Tom Jones, Olly Murs and Jennifer Hudson have used their steals, meaning that only will.i.am is now able to poach a singer from his fellow coaches’ teams.

 Team Olly